The main treatment for phaeochromocytoma is surgery. Other treatments include internal radiotherapy, external radiotherapy and chemotherapy.

 You will need to have hormone replacement if you have both adrenal glands removed.
 You take this as tablets every day for the rest of your life.

-Sometimes doctors recommend surgery to remove phaeochromocytoma that has spread.
+Sometimes doctors recommend surgery to remove phaeochromocytoma that has spread to other parts of the body.
 They might suggest this if you have only a few small and well contained areas that can be taken out.
+If they can’t remove all the tumour, surgery may still help with controlling symptoms.

-Radiotherapy means using radiation to treat illness.
+Radiotherapy means using radiation to treat cancer.
 Internal radiotherapy means having radiation treatment from inside the body.

 There are different types of radio labelled treatment.
 These include MIBG and DOTATATE treatments.